gboehl/macro_puzzles/README.md

 * **The Forward Guidance Puzzle**: an expected monetary policy shock in the far future has the same impact as the same shock in the current period. *(Del Negro, Giannoni and Patterson, 2015, FED NY Working Paper)*
 * **The Flat Phillips Curve**: The coefficient of the NK-PC as well as regression coefficients of inflation on unemployment will be very close to zero. *(e.g. Ball and Mazumder, 2011, NBER Working Paper)*
 * **The Monetary Transmission Puzzle**: Intertemporal substitution is a too simplistic view on the monetary transmission mechanism. *(e.g. Jappelli and Pistaferri, 2010, Annual Review of Economics)*
-* **Inflation Persistence Puzzle**: Staggered nominal contracts generate price persistence, but fail to account for inflation persistence. *(Fuhrer and Moore, QJE, 1995)*
+* **The Inflation Persistence Puzzle**: Staggered nominal contracts generate price persistence, but fail to account for inflation persistence. *(Fuhrer and Moore, QJE, 1995)*
 * **The Liquidity Puzzle**: The  failure of identified monetary policy disturbances to create negative short-run correlations between nominal interest rates and the money stock. *(Mishkin, JoF, 1981)*

 ### Macrofinance